Sunday, February 15, 2026

 And everything changed.

 I have the police reports.
+The investigations.
+The medical reports.
+The autopsy reports.

 I have read them.